palfans/ai-instructions/common/workflow.md

 ## Special Tasks & Tools
 - **API / Dependency Research**: When integrating or recommending third-party tools, fetch the current official documentation, rely on the freshest information, and cite it explicitly.
 - **Prompt Writing**: Output prompts in Markdown.
 When sending a prompt directly in chat, wrap it in triple backticks.
 - **Git**: Stage/commit only when the user requests it.
 Never perform implicit commits.
+Follow `https://www.conventionalcommits.org/` to add commit messages.
 - **Summaries**: If asked to summarize, append a concise entry to the shared memory file using the required front matter format.